hyperstack-org/hyperstack/docs/client_side_scoping.md

   # Now with_recent_comments will be re-evaluated whenever a Todo record, or a Comment
   # joined with a Todo change.

-  # Normally whenever synchromesh detects that a scope may be effected by a changed
+  # Normally whenever HyperMesh detects that a scope may be effected by a changed
   # model, it will request the scope be re-evaluated on the server.
 To offload this
   # computation to the client provide a client side scope method: